awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 ------
 #### [ User data in a launch template ]

 Specify the following information in the user data section of your launch template\.
+This example creates a node group that `containerd` as the runtime\.
+It also provides an additional `kubelet` argument to set a custom `max-pods` value using the `bootstrap.sh` script included with the Amazon EKS optimized AMI\.
+For more information, see the [https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) file on GitHub\.

 Replace every `example-value` with your own values\.
-This example creates a node group that provides an additional `kubelet` argument to set a custom `max pods` value using the `bootstrap.sh` script included with the Amazon EKS optimized AMI\.
-For more information, see the [https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) file on GitHub\.
+For help with selecting `my-max-pods-value`, see [Amazon EKS recommended maximum pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods)\.

 ```
+MIME-Version: 1.0
+Content-Type: multipart/mixed; boundary="==MYBOUNDARY=="

+--==MYBOUNDARY==
+Content-Type: text/x-shellscript; charset="us-ascii"

 #!/bin/bash
+set -ex
 /etc/eks/bootstrap.sh my-cluster \
-  --kubelet-extra-args '--max-pods=40' \
+  --kubelet-extra-args '--max-pods=my-max-pods-value' \
   --b64-cluster-ca certificateAuthority \
   --apiserver-endpoint endpoint \
   --dns-cluster-ip serivceIpv4Cidr.10 \
-  --use-max-pods false
+  --use-max-pods false \
+  --container-runtime containerd

+--==MYBOUNDARY==--
 ```

 The only required argument in the previous example is the cluster name \(`my-cluster`\)\.
 However, by setting the values for `--apiserver-endpoint`, `--b64-cluster-ca`, and `--dns-cluster-ip`, there's no need for the `bootstrap` script to make a `describeCluster` call\.
 This is useful in private cluster setups or clusters where you're scaling in and out nodes frequently\.